Battles intensify in Syria's strategic city of Homs

 BEIRUT Syrian troops fought with rebels in Homs on Monday in a battle seen as crucial to the government's attempts to drive a wedge between opposition-held areas and establish links between the capital and President Bashar al-Assad's coastal strongholds.

-Assad's forces have been on the offensive in the central Syrian city for ten days, hitting rebel-held neighbourhoods with air strikes, mortar bombs and tanks.
+Assad's forces have been on the offensive in the central Syrian city for ten days, hitting rebel-held neighborhoods with air strikes, mortar bombs and tanks.

 Rebels control much of northern Syria but have been on the back foot against Assad's army further south since it retook Qusair last month, a town near the border with Lebanon, where victory marked a change in the government's fortunes.